vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_dchphoton.md

 # Deploy a Virtual Container Host with vSphere Integrated Containers Registry Access and a Volume Store #

+The minimum possible configuration virtual container host (VCH) that you can deploy does not include access to an image registry to feature a volume store.
+However, you usually need to set up access to internal registries, and common containers very often need to create volumes.
+Consequently, to create  a useful test VCH, you should deploy it with registry access and at least one volume store.

 This version of vSphere Integrated Containers includes an image repository named `dch-photon`, that is pre-loaded in the `default-project` in vSphere Integrated Containers Registry.

 The `dch-photon` image allows container developers to deploy a standard Docker container host that runs in a Photon OS container.
 Container developers can use this Docker engine to perform operations in standard Docker.
-For example, developers can use `dch-photon` containers to perform operations that virtual container hosts (VCHs) do not support in this version of vSphere Integrated Containers, such as `docker build` and `docker push`.
+For example, developers can use `dch-photon` containers to perform operations that VCHs do not support in this version of vSphere Integrated Containers, such as `docker build` and `docker push`.

 For container developers to be able to deploy containers from the `dch-photon` image, you must deploy VCHs with a specific minimum configuration: